 According to the National Institute of Diabetes and Digestive and Kidney Disease, approximately 10% or 1 in 10 people in the United States had diabetes.
-Therefore since our job is to make long-term care planning simple, we are going to look at how underwriters treat diabetes when it comes to hybrid long-term care insurance.
+Therefore diabetes is more commonplace than we may think.
+So what are underwriters considering for diabetic applicants?

 Type of Diabetes

-When it comes to underwriting hybrid long-term care insurance for diabetic applicants, the first thing to be considered is the type of diabetes.
-Whenever applying for the insurance, it is important to identify if you have Type 1 or Type 2 Diabetes.
+When it comes to underwriting diabetic applicants, the first thing to be considered is the type of diabetes.
+If you are considering applying for this insurance, it is important to identify if you have Type 1 or Type 2 Diabetes.
 Underwriters assess each form of diabetes differently.

 When it comes to Type 1 diabetes and life insurance, underwriters according to underwriting guidelines, often decline to take on that risk.
 Since hybrid long-term care insurance is a life insurance policy, most carriers would decline someone with type 1 diabetes.

-Of the half-dozen or so carriers offering hybrid-long-term care insurance, there is probably only one that comes to mind that may consider an individual with type 1 diabetes.
-However, there are other requirements that to be met such as no coexisting coronary or vascular history.
-Now let’s talk about the more common type of diabetes, type 2 diabetes.
+Of the half-dozen or so carriers offering hybrid-long-term care insurance, there is probably only one that comes to mind that may consider you if you have type 1 diabetes.

 Next there are type 2 diabetics.
 Type 2 diabetes is the most common form of diabetes.
 This is according to the National Institue of Diabetes and Digestive and Kidney Disease.
 With type 2 diabetes your body does not use insulin properly and is often referred to as being insulin resistant.